Legal cases with fixed pricing, standardized processes, and firm timelines

 There could be two outcomes here depending on who the payer is:

-Here, we will be delving into the process of paying TDS online.
+Here, we will be delving into the process of how to make tds return or pay tds online.
 To begin with, we need to understand the concept of TAN or Tax deduction Account Number.
 TAN refers to a 10 digit alphanumeric number required to be obtained by all persons who are responsible for deducting or collecting tax.
 Under Section 203A of the Income Tax Act, 1961, it is mandatory to quote TAN allotted by the Income Tax Department on all TDS returns.
 An application for this account number can be done online by filling up Form 49B.

 The payment could be made online as per the steps given by the Income Tax Department on their website, by logging on to the payment portal on the National Securities Depository Limited website